-\begin{theorem} Let $G=(V,E)$ be a graph of tree-width at most $k$ and let $H$ be a collection of subgraphs of $G$, each consisting of at most $d$ connected components.
-If $H$ satisfies the $(p,q)$ property then \end{theorem}
+\begin{theorem} Let $G$ be a graph of tree-width at most $k$, and let $H$ be a collection of subgraphs of $G$, each consisting of at most $d$ connected components.
+If $H$ satisfies the $(p,q)$ property for some fixed integer constants $p\ge q>1$, then \end{theorem}

-In our proofs throughout the paper we apply some of the methods used in \cite{alon, alon1, alon2, AKZ} together with an additional density argument.
-In all cases we first prove that the fractional covering number $\tau^*(H)$ cannot exceed a certain bound, and then use the following upper bound on the ratio $\tau(H)/\tau^*(H)$.
+In our proofs we apply some of the methods used in \cite{alon, alon1, alon2, AKZ} together with additional counting arguments.
+In most cases we first prove that the fractional covering number $\tau^*(H)$ cannot exceed a certain bound, and then use Alon's upper bound on the ratio $\tau(H)/\tau^*(H)$: